Living Our Values

 We collected data from property managers and energy providers, and we used emissions factors from the following sources:

-• For Austin, Bentonville (electricity), Boston (electricity), Boulder, New York, Raleigh, Sacramento, San Francisco (electricity) and Washington, DC we used conversion factors from the U.S. EPA’s eGRID output rates.
+• For Austin, Boston (electricity), Boulder, New York, Raleigh, San Francisco (electricity) and Washington, DC we used conversion factors from the U.S. EPA’s eGRID output rates.

-• For Beijing and natural gas for Bentonville, New York and San Francisco, we used emissions factors from WRI’s GHG protocol and the IPCC.
+• For natural gas usage in New York and San Francisco, we used emissions factors from the IPCC.

 • For Boston (district steam), we used emissions factors from the U.S. EPA.